lealoth/Sibelium/README.md

 - GPU_BACKEND: "vulkan" or "cuda"

-- IDIOMA = "español" o "English/Inglés"
+- IDIOMA = "español" or "English/Inglés"

 Make sure you have the models in the models/ folder in the base directory, and reference them in config.py.